nablarch/nablarch-document/en/application_framework/application_framework/libraries/permission_check.rst

 Groups are used for assigning permission to organization units such as departments.

 The permission check unit represents the minimum unit of permission check by collecting multiple requests.
-Requests required to realize the permission check, that is, multiple events on the screen for Web, are associated with the permission check unit.
+Requests required to realize the permission check, that is, multiple events on the screen for web, are associated with the permission check unit.
 For example, the data is as follows for a user registration function.

 Permission check unit